 Staff knew what to do in a medical emergency and completed training in emergency resuscitation and basic life support every year.

-Emergency medicines were available as described in recognised guidance.
+Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
-We saw that all ancillary medical emergency equipment was in date but was not checked regularly; we informed the principal dentist of our findings and were assured that this would be addressed immediately.

 Staff recruitment